unimapper/unimapper.github.io/docs/get-started/create-app.md

 require_once __DIR__ . '/vendor/autoload.php';
 ~~~

-If not, make sure you load all the necessary files manually.
+> If your are not using composer, make sure you download and load all necessary library files manually instead.